inmatura/aws.inmatura.com/docs/models/efficientnet-b3/api.md

 # EfficientNet-B3 API

-The inference endpoint is a POST endpoint.
-This endpoint accepts multiple `content-type`'s that allow for flexible query options.
+The inference endpoint is a `POST` endpoint that accepts multiple `content-type` for different image types and other query options.

-## `image/png` and `image/jpeg`
+## Content-type: `image/png` and `image/jpeg`

-The simplest `content-type`s supported are `jpeg` and `png` images.
+The simplest `content-type` supported are `image/jpeg` and `image/png` images.

 The image have to be added to the request body in binary format.
-The response will be the top-5 predictions for the given image.
+The response will be the top-k predictions for the given image.